Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Relaxation dynamics toward the localized state for .

 with $\alpha$ an exponent.
 As detailed in Appendix \ref{sec:relbeta1}, the ansatz (\ref{ansatz2}) turns out to be the one that solves Eq. (\ref{eqhbeta1}) at large $t$.
 The exponent $\alpha$ is given by

-The $1/t$ convergence toward the localized state thus has a logarithmic correction that depends on the parameters $(q,\gamma)$.
+The $1/t$ convergence toward the localized state exhibits a logarithmic correction that depends on the parameters $(q,\gamma)$.
 If $\gamma P_0^{(st)}<1/2$, then $\alpha>0$ and the relaxation is a bit slower than for a stronger localization, i.e., $\gamma P_0^{(st)}>1/2$, where $\alpha<0$.
 When $\gamma P_0^{(st)}$ is close to 0, the exponent $\alpha$ becomes very large.
-Since $h(t)$ is a decreasing function of time, the asymptotic regime (\ref{ansatz2}) with a large $\alpha$ is actually reached at extremely large times and very difficult to observe numerically.
+Since $h(t)$ is a decreasing function of time, the asymptotic regime (\ref{ansatz2}) with a large $\alpha$ is actually reached at extremely large times and is very difficult to observe numerically.

-In Figure \ref{fig:relaxation_time}, we have represented the relaxation obtained by iterating Eq. (\ref{eqh}) numerically for the leading mode $\lambda_{max}$, starting from the initial condition $h(t=0)=1$.
+In Figure \ref{fig:relaxation_time}, we have represented the relaxation obtained by iterating Eq. (\ref{eqh}) numerically for the leading mode $\lambda_{max}$, starting from the initial condition $h(t=0)=1$ (solid lines).
 As explained in the next subsection, we have displayed $h(t)/\ln t$ rather than $h(t)$ alone, as the former function includes the relaxation of the modes which are close to $\lambda_{max}$ instead of $\lambda_{max}$ alone.
-(Qualitatively similar results would be obtained by showing $h(t)$.)
+[Qualitatively similar results are obtained by representing $h(t)$.]
 The figure also shows the quantity $P_0(t)-P_0^{(st)}$, where $P_0(t)$ is obtained from numerical simulations of a walker starting at the origin at $t=0$, while $P_0^{(st)}$ is given by Eq. (\ref{P0}).
-Although the agreement is not quantitative, the theory exhibits the correct shape for the relaxation.
+Although the agreement is not quantitative, the theory exhibits the correct relaxation shape.
 And, as predicted, the simulated relaxation becomes faster as $\beta$ increases from 0 and approaches 1 (yellow curve/dots).
 This effect is even stronger in the simulations than in theory.